NBISweden/ReprRes_J_Lehtio_1411/README.md

 *Johansson et al. Breast cancer quantitative proteome and proteogenomic landscape*.

-More specifically, the script __FinalFigures.Rmd__ Main text figure 5a-b, and Supplementary figure S5 and Suppementary Table S3.
+More specifically, the script __FinalFigures.Rmd__ produces parts of Main text figure 5, and Supplementary figure S5 and Suppementary Table S3.

 ## Usage

-The easiest way of
+The easiest way of running the script is to open them in Rstudio and press the knitr button.

+Alternatively, the following command can be issued inside a R-environment (command-line or script): requires that Pandoc is installed):

+ -require(rmarkdown)
+ -render('FinalFigures.Rmd', output_format='html_document', output_file='FinalFigures.html')

+*(Note: it seems like this alternative requires, at least, pandoc to be installed)*

+The script are designed to install required packages if needed;
+however, this feature has not been tested extensively on different operative systems (scripts are developed on MacOSX).

 ## Repository content: